wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/Engine/JavaScript-V8-Links.md

 - [2017-Node.js V8 internals: an illustrative primer](https://parg.co/UXh): It’s really interesting to dig some proof of concept technology, it also will help us to write better code.

+- [2017-How JavaScript works: inside the V8 engine + 5 tips on how to write optimized code](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e): The first post of the series focused on providing an overview of the engine, the runtime and the call stack.
+This second post will be diving into the internal parts of Google’s V8 JavaScript engine.

 # JIT

 * [2017-Understanding How the Chrome V8 Engine Translates JavaScript into Machine Code](https://parg.co/Utm)